 Ahead of a further competition customers should have accurate and up-to date levels of information relating to for example; their card usage and user behaviour in order for suppliers to understand their current profile and to accurately respond to the further competition itself.
 The suppliers will also need to understand your ‘future’ requirements in order to respond effectively.

 CCS advises customers using RM3828 to follow their own internal process and seek their own legal advice to select which optional schedules are relevant to their specific requirements.

 A summary of all the schedules and whether they are mandatory or optional can be found within the Guidance and Supplier Quality responses.
-This can be requested by emailing email@example.com or calling the Customer Service Centre on 0344 410 2222.
+You can get this by emailing firstname.lastname@example.org or calling 0344 410 2222.